osg-htc/docs/docs/security/lcmaps-voms-authentication.md

 !!!warning
     `/etc/grid-security/ban-mapfile` *must* exist, even if you are not banning any users.
 In that case, the file should be blank.
 If the file does not exist, LCMAPS will ban every user.

+### Mapping using all FQANs

+By default, the LCMAPS VOMS plugin only considers for mapping the first FQAN of a VOMS proxy.
+This behavior matches what GUMS does.
+If you want to consider all FQANs, you must set the appropriate option.

+-   If you are using osg-configure, set `all_fqans = True` in `10-misc.ini`, then run `osg-configure -c`

+-   If you are configuring `lcmaps.db` manually (see [manual configuration](#manual-configuration) below), add `"-all-fqans"` to the module definitions for `vomsmapfile` and `defaultmapfile`

 Validating the LCMAPS VOMS plugin VO mappings
 ---------------------------------------------